yogieeeeee/dice-rng/readME.md

 - **Operations**: XOR, left shift, right shift
 - **Quality**: Passes most statistical tests
 - **Speed**: Excellent performance on modern CPUs

+### Why Use dice-rng Instead of Math.random()?

+Since both use the same algorithm, the main advantages of `dice-rng` are:

+1. **🎯 Reproducibility**: Perfect for testing, debugging, and deterministic simulations
+2. **🔧 Control**: You can save/restore generator state
+3. **🎮 Gaming**: Essential for save/load functionality in games
+4. **🧪 Scientific**: Reproducible experiments and research
+5. **🔄 Portability**: Same results across different JavaScript engines

 ## 📜 License